 Our Commitment to Privacy

-Personal information is information about an identifiable individual, but does not include the name, title, business address or telephone number of an employee of an organization.
-The personal information that we collect in the course of doing business may include such things as your name, mailing address, date of birth, financial information and credit records.
+Personal information is information about an identifiable individual, but does not include the title, business address or telephone number of an employee of an organization.
+The personal information that we collect in the course of doing business may include your name, mailing address, date of birth, Social Insurance Number, financial information and credit records.
 We consider the sensitivity of personal information in deciding how it should be collected, used, disclosed and safeguarded.

 Why We Collect, Use and Disclose Personal Information

-We collect, use and disclose your personal information in order to provide certain financial and related services to you.
-These include:
+We collect, use and disclose your personal information to provide certain financial and related services to you.

 opening and maintaining your account(s) with us;